Email: donmazov@umich.edu

 My joint work with Prof. Peter Perry (doctoral advisor) and Prof. Jiaqi Liu from the Chinese Academy of Sciences is now available on ArXiv .

-Click here to see my work in engineering.
+Click here to see my work.